Best Monsoon Treks in Nepal

 Upper mustang lies in the rain-shadow area which doesn’t get affected by rainfall.
 As know as desert in Himalayas, upper mustang trek is popular for its geographical structure, Himalayan view, Tibetan influenced people and culture.

 Mustang region lies in restricted region and needs a special permit to enter as a tourist.
 This isolated trekking area offers much for tourist to explore around.
-You can witness the Annapurna and Dhaulagiri Himalayan ranges with mystic culture and untoched civilization of Nepal mountain area.
+You can witness the Annapurna and Dhaulagiri Himalayan ranges with mystic culture and untouched civilization of Nepal mountain area.

 Dolpa Circuit Trek